mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 regularly at uniform intervals.
 A PCM stream has two basic properties that determine the stream's fidelity to the original analog signal:

 1. the sampling rate, which is the number of times per second that samples are taken;
 2. the bit depth, which determines the number of possible digital values that can be used to represent each sample.

-Common sampling frequencies are 48 kHz as used with DVD format videos, or 44.1 kHz as used in Compact discs.
-Common sample depths are 8, 16 or 24 bits per sample.
-16 is the most frequent one: this allow values to range from -32768 to 32767.
+Common sampling frequencies are 48 kHz as used with DVD format videos, or 44.1 kHz that was used in Compact discs.
+Common sample depths is 16 bits per
+sample: it allows values to range from -32768 to 32767.

 Support for multichannel audio depends on file format and relies on interweaving or synchronization of streams.